 While flossing can feel like a pain at times, the truth is that flossing once a day ranks alongside regular brushing as one of the best things that a person can do to maintain a healthy dental care routine.
 Floss should be run down each side of a tooth about three times to whiten your teeth.

 As with brushing, individuals should be delicate with their gums when flossing; for example, flossing too strenuously or “snapping” the floss into place can cause gums to become irritated and even inflamed.
 Curving the floss into a front-to-back “C” shape can also allow individuals to properly clean hard-to-reach areas of their teeth.
 For these reasons, finding the right dental care routine can be a life-changing experience for the better.
-By properly flossing, brushing, and speaking with trusted dental professionals about the benefits of implants, individuals can create a great standard of dental health for themselves.
+By properly flossing, brushing, and speaking with trusted dental professionals like Dr. Mark Rhody Dentistry about the benefits of implants, individuals can create a great standard of dental health for themselves.
 Truly, that is dental care done, right!